KeremZaman/FuseToForget/README.md

 `python run_interpolation.py --plot --task sst2 --interpolation-results results/linear_interp_results_10_ST_OR.pkl --models ST OR --plot-name results/interpolation_ST_OR.png`

 **NOTE:** Please refer to `fusion_experiments.ipynb` for interpolation involving models with random weights, models sharing one shorcut and fusion of many models.

+**NOTE:** Please refer to `weight_analysis.ipynb` for analysis of effective weights for shared and unshared knowledge.

 ## Bias Experiments